 I've always thought I was comfortable in my own skin.
 I don't embarrass easily.
 As I demonstrate in the picture below: I'm willing to make a fool of myself for the sake of a laugh.
 Here I was, at my job, wearing two tree skirts - one as a poncho, one as a skirt - … Continue reading The Girl Who Doesn’t Care, Cares A Lot

-Introvert - Not synonymous with shyness.
+Introvert - not synonymous with shyness.
 An introvert is not characterized by being shy, though that does not mean they aren't.
-Someone who finds people and interacting with them to be physically and mentally draining, preferring to be alone to recharge.
-An introvert is not constantly in a state of depression and should not be … Continue reading I’m an introvert, and I’m happy
+An introvert is someone who finds people, and interacting with them, to be physically and mentally draining, preferring to be alone to recharge.
+An introvert is not constantly in a state of depression and … Continue reading I’m an introvert, and I’m happy

 Yes, people like quality writing.
 High quality writing skills are wonderful, but they come with time and practice.
 We're not all born with the skills of Stephen King, and a blog is a wonderful jump off point.
 If you were to go back into my archives and read the oldest of the posts, I would … Continue reading Why you shouldn’t be scared of starting a blog, despite your writing level

 Like I've said many times before, you want to have an over-arching theme to your blog.
 Having a single theme will gain you a constant following in the beginning, then you can add more diverse content, which will bring in even more viewers from that separate readership.
 Categories work wonders at this point, and since … Continue reading What adding fanfic has done for my website/blog